RFFIT Frequently Asked Questions

 We accept deliveries Monday-Friday 8am-5pm [CST], excluding State Holidays.
 Samples for Saturday Delivery will be received, but not processed until the following business day.
 Create a UPS shipping label at this link: https://www.vet.k-state.edu/asp/Forms/ksvdl/Ups-Label

 Can the pet owner submit the sample for RFFIT testing?

 The shipment can be prepared by the owner, clinic, or reference laboratory.
 However, the results will be sent to the submitting clinic and they are responsible for the sample draw, labeling, and associated services

 Will I receive a confirmation when the Rabies Laboratory receives my samples?

+How much does the RFFIT testing cost?
 Our requirements, policies and costs are updated on our website here: Tests and Fees

 I sent in my samples but I have not been billed yet for the RFFIT test.
 Is something wrong?